-The Wasteless real-time tracking solution for grocery stores, which offers customers variable pricing based on a product’s expiration date.
+Wasteless is a real-time tracking solution for grocery stores, which offers customers variable pricing based on a product’s expiration date.
 This new tech solution promises to recapture one billion dollars worth of lost grocery sales every week.
 So, a carton of eggs that is set to expire at the end of the week will cost you less than the carton that has until the end of the month.
-This, Wasteless says, will help supermarkets sell more and waste less.
+This, the people behind Wasteless say, will help supermarkets sell more and waste less.